jonahsmith/dhLab/3-gitBasics.md

 git pull 	| gets the timeline from the cloud

 ##Some Terminology
-"He advanced the head" changed the file, staged it, committed it, and pushed it to common ledger
+"He advanced the head": changed the file, staged it, committed it, and pushed it to common ledger

 ##Initializing and connecting to GitHub
 ```